haoyangofficial/MdaCD/README.md

 Dataset/clip_files/LEVIRCD/test/*.json
 Dataset/clip_files/SYSUCD/...
 ```

+Please note that you must and only need to put the CLIP confidence files into this "Dataset/clip_files" folder.
+The training and testing script will deal with them automatically.
+You can refer to [`tools/copy_clip_files.py`](./tools/copy_clip_files.py) for more details.

 You can also use custom datasets.
 Just follow the steps above.
 For unclear details, you can refer to [ChangeCLIP](https://github.com/dyzy41/ChangeCLIP)'s data preparation guide.